-Prerequisite: ART 2030 and senior status.
-A capstone course for the production of a professional quality portfolio, preparation of works for exhibition, learning gallery procedures, planning for and participation in the senior exhibition.
+Pre- or corequisite: ART 4170.
+Graded "Satisfactory" or "Unsatisfactory."
+A capstone course for the preparation of works for exhibition, learning of gallery procedures, planning for and participating in the senior exhibition.
+The submission of a final portfolio is required.

 ART 4180 Workshop in Art